 Central Narcotics Bureau (CNB)

-With effect from 5 Sep 1999, any person who intends to import, export or tranship any controlled substances shall declare through TradeNet or to CNB for approval 14 days before the effective date of import, export or transhipment.
+With effect from 5 Sep 1999, any person who intends to import, export or tranship any controlled substances (as defined in the Misuse of Drugs Act 1973) shall declare through the TradeNet or to CNB for approval 14 days before effective date of import, export or transhipment.

-When submitting your permit application through PATROL System, you have to attach all relevant supporting documents, such as sale agreement, invoice and purchase order to CNB in the system.
-All other documents such as shipping documents and Bill of Lading are also be attached to the permit application as and when they are available.
+When submitting your licence application through the PATROL System, you must provide all relevant supporting documents such as sale agreement, invoice and purchase order for CNB to assess your application properly.
+Any missing documents will result in the delay of the processing of your application.
+Other documents such as shipping documents and Bill of Lading may also be included if they are available.

 Importation of Food Products Containing Poppy Seeds

-The importer must send a sample of the seeds or related product to the Health Sciences Authority located at 11 Outram Road, Singapore 169078 for analysis.
+You must send a sample of the seeds or food product or both to the Health Sciences Authority (‘HSA’) located at 11 Outram Road, Singapore 169078 for analysis.

-If the sample is in the form of seeds, it is to be sent to the Division Director, Illicit Drugs Division, Applied Sciences Group, Health Sciences Authority (HSA) (Attn: Dr Angeline Yap).
+If the sample is in the form of seeds, it is to be sent to the Division Director, Illicit Drugs Division, Applied Sciences Group, Health Sciences Authority (HSA).

-If the sample is in the form of food products, it is to be sent to the Division Director, Food Safety Division, Applied Sciences Group, HSA (Attn: Ms Joanne Chan).
+If the sample is in the form of food products, it is to be sent to the Division Director, Analytical Toxicology Division (ATL-CFT), Applied Sciences Group, HSA.

-The HSA report must be submitted to the Central Narcotics Bureau (CNB).
-In the event HSA certifies that the poppy seeds are cleared of any controlled substances, ie no traces of morphine detected, CNB will endorse and approve the Inward Declaration Form.
-With the endorsement by CNB, Singapore Customs will allow the poppy seeds to be imported into Singapore.
-If the poppy seeds are found to contain traces of controlled substances, the approval for importation will not be given.
+Your application to the CNB will be pending the submission of the HSA report.
+Once you have received the report, please forward it to CNB so that your application can be reviewed.
+If HSA certifies that the poppy seeds or food products containing poppy seeds are cleared of any controlled drugs, e.g. no traces of morphine detected, CNB will endorse and approve the Inward Declaration Form.
+With the endorsement by CNB, the poppy seeds or food products containing poppy seeds will be allowed for import into Singapore.
+If the poppy seeds or food products containing poppy seeds are found to contain any controlled drug, the import application will be rejected.